 Let’s talk about ham.

-I started with my Balsamic Fig Glazed Ham.
+I started with my Glazed Ham.
 It is simple and is the perfect combination between sweet and savory so it pairs wells in any leftover dish.
-We dined on the ham with Hasselback Sweet Potatoes and Sweet and Spicy Green beans.
-But you can serve this dish with whatever side dish your family likes.
+We dined on the ham with Hasselback Sweet Potatoes and Green Beans Almondine But you can serve this dish with whatever side dish your family likes.

 Meal 2: Horseradish and Honey Glazed Ham Bread

 For this meal, I went back to a recipe that is easy and works for either a dinner or is perfect for packing lunches.
 Horseradish and Honey Glazed Ham Bread.
 It is simply bread dough that has been stuffed with ham and Swiss cheese.
-(I used the leftover cheese from the Chicken Cordon Bleu) It is then baked with sweet and tangy glaze made from horseradish and honey.
+It is then baked with a sweet and tangy glaze made from horseradish and honey.
 This is one of my favorites–it is an out of this world take on a sandwich.

 Meal 3: Cheesy Ham and Scalloped Potatoes